-Deadlines for ballots to be returned and counted
+Deadlines for Ballots to be Returned and Counted

-Ballots returned in the drop box must be received by 8PM on November 8th.
+- Ballots returned in the drop box must be received by 8PM on March 27th.

 We recommend voters return their ballots in the drop box outside of the town offices by the close of polls on Election Day to ensure it is counted.

 You can track your mailed ballot request to see if the Town Clerk's Office has received and processed your application.
 You are able to see when a ballot was sent to you and when the returned ballot has been recorded as received in the Office of the Town Clerk.
 This feature is available for State and Federal Elections only, it is not available for Town Elections.

-A voter who is admitted to a health care facility, or is taking precautions related to COVID-19, after noon on the seventh day prior to an election may apply for a ballot up until the close of polls and may request to have the ballot hand delivered.
+A voter who is admitted to a health care facility after noon on the seventh day prior to an election may apply for a ballot up until the close of polls and may request to have the ballot hand delivered.
 Please contact the Town Clerk's Office to request an application for this special circumstance.

 For Federal & State General Elections only, members of the Uniformed Services or U.S. citizens residing outside the U.S. may request an Absentee Ballot be emailed, faxed or mailed to them.
 See below to download this application.
 For those submitting their ballot electronically (either fax or e-mail), it must be returned to the Town Clerk's Office by the Close of Polls on Election Day.
 For those submitting their ballot by mail, it must be postmarked by Election Day and received at the Town Clerk's office by 5:00 p.m.
-EST, 10 days after the election.
+EST, 10 days after the election (excluding Primary Elections).

 A voter who is a permanent absentee voter does not need to submit a request for an Absentee Ballot every election.
 If such a voter submits a note from a registered physician indicating that they are unable to get to the polls, the Town Clerk will automatically send an application for an absentee ballot each year for all elections during the year.
 The permanently disabled voter will only need to sign and return the application in order to qualify to receive absentee ballots for all elections that year.

 EARLY VOTING (by Mail or in person) FAQ: